Antipruritic: History

 Abirritants have an extensive history in treating itch.
 The history of abirritants dates back to the Byzantine period, when Alexander of Tralleis, a famous physician, recommended crushed rue and alum mixed in honey for topical application to the scalp for itching caused by scabby conditions of the head.

 During the 7th century, Paul of Aegina, a famous Greek physician, described a list of drugs for treatment of itch including plants such as the squill, metallic components, and goat droppings which were applied externally.
 These drugs are common in ancient pharmacopeia.

-The Lorscher Azneibuch written in the monastery of Lorsch in the 7th century described many preparations of abirritants for both systemic and topical use, such as an ointment prepared from stinging nettle seeds.
+The Lorsch Pharmacopoeia written in the monastery of Lorsch in the 8th century described many preparations of abirritants for both systemic and topical use, such as an ointment prepared from stinging nettle seeds.

 Mercury-coated girdles were used in the 17th century as an expensive treatment to alleviate symptoms of itch caused by scabies, but mercury toxins in the blood often caused other troubling symptoms in patients.

 In the 20th century, many new abirritants for external use emerged, including salicylic acids, naphthol, tar, carbolic acid, thymol, and menthol, which were mostly available in the form of ointments.
 Alcohol and opium were also commonly prescribed.